 All degenerative overuse tendon conditions go through similar phases.
-It typically begins with inflammation from the initial irritation of the tendon and overtime progresses to degenerative changes occurring and the eventual failure of the tendon, depending on how well it is managed in the early stages.
+It typically begins with inflammation from the initial irritation of the tendon and over time progresses to degenerative changes occurring and the eventual failure of the tendon, depending on how well managed in the early stages.

 The accompanying signs and symptoms of the Tennis Elbow can be described in two phases.

 - Dull ache in the elbow at rest or with minimal movement

 - Night pain or resting pain – a distinctive characteristic of an inflammation taking place

 - Sharp pain with exertion of their arm such as carrying a hand bag or hitting a ball with a racquet